yinghdb/MICGANs/README.md

 # Unsupervised Image Generation with Infinite Generative Adversarial Networks

-Here is the implementation of MICGANs using DCGAN architecture on MNIST dataset.
+Here is the implementation of MICGANs using DCGAN architecture on MNIST dataset, now is accepted by ICCV 2021.

 ### Install Requirements